dseguy/php-error-messages/messages/couldn't-open-stream-%s.rst

    fopen($path, '+k');

    //`+wr' is not a valid mode for fopen
-   // write-only w and read-only r are mutually exclusive fopen($path, '+wr');
+   // write-only w, read-only r and + are mutually exclusive
+   // w+, r+ and rw are all valid fopen($path, '+wr');